 I love a home that smells amazing.
 I love to walk in, or through, the house and be either invigorated, energized, calmed or soothed by a wonderful scent.

 Before I started living a life from scratch I used to accomplish that with regular old not-good-for-you candles that came with a side helping of toxic chemicals.
 But now I know better, and those were cast aside without another glance.
-Someday I’d love to get around to making my own non-toxic candles, such as tallow candles, or even adorable beeswax or aromatherapy candles but that time is not now.
+Someday I’d love to get around to making my own non-toxic candles, such as tallow candles, or aromatherapy candles but that time is not now.

 Enter essential oils.